-One of the first options that many people consider is life insurance.
-Life insurance is an insurance policy that you pay for, and the benefit amount pays out upon your death to the beneficiary that you choose.
+Life insurance is a policy that you pay for, and the benefit amount pays out upon your death to the beneficiary that you choose.
 Some important things to note about life insurance include:

 - It is typically a payable-upon-death benefit.
 This means that your beneficiary doesn’t have to wait for a will to be read or the estate to adjudicate through the court system.
-This is important, because if you are using life insurance to help remove some of the financial burden of final arrangements from your family, then you probably want to ensure that money is accessible sooner rather than later.
+This is important, because if you are using life insurance to help remove some of the financial burden of final arrangements from your family, then you probably want to ensure that money is accessible as soon as possible.
 Estate execution can take months or even years; life insurance policies can pay out much faster.

 - You do have to set a beneficiary and keep your beneficiary designations up-to-date.
 If your beneficiary passes away or situations in your life mean you want a different person to handle your final arrangements, then you’ll need to update your beneficiary designation with the insurance company.
 This is typically handled with a simple form, and many insurance companies make these documents available online.